Operdies/ffxiv-hud/ideas.md

-## issues:
-* automatically expand / shrink bar width instead of truncating text
-* allow resizing of minimized version (perhaps make a slim top-bar that is draggable and has resizing hooks)
-* move mute button to maximized UI and remember mute state
-* make left-clicks pass through botanist label after topbar is implemented (maybe this is could be perceived as botting idk)
-* option to lock movement / resizing separately
-* disable focus prevention when expanded
-* program crashes when dragged outside the screen (when x or y coordinates become negative) --- fix this
-* more clever implementation of mute than changing "playing" flag perhaps
-* Dragging sometimes feels sluggish, especially when the game is focused
-* Outlined text looks bad on some backgrounds - maybe read screen pixel and choose complementary color, or change outline logic - easiest solution would be to use a rare color like yellow I guess
-* All of these issues and todos should probably be GitHub issues

 ## tabs:
 * botanist gathering cycle with option to add or remove entry
    * x untracks entry and moves it to separate list